wentao-hu/decentrailized_mf_with_hdp/README.md

 train.rating:
 - Train file.
-- Each Line is a training instance: userID\t itemID\t rating\t timestamp (if have)
+- Each Line is a training instance: userID  itemID  rating timestamp (if have)

 test.rating:
 - Test file (positive instances).
-- Each Line is a testing instance: userID\t itemID\t rating\t timestamp (if have)
+- Each Line is a testing instance: userID   itemID rating timestamp (if have)

 test.negative
 - Test file (negative instances).
 - Each line corresponds to the line of test.rating, containing 99 negative samples.
-- Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...
+- Each line is in the format: (userID,itemID)  negativeItemID1  negativeItemID2 ...